-With the recent enhancements to Capital One’s Rewards miles programs (with the Venture and Spark Miles cards, which now transfer to airline miles, can be combined easily with your other miles-earning cards or even with other Capital One customers, and might even make these cards even better than the old SPG cards), I’ve been putting more spend on my Capital One cards than I had in years.
+With the recent enhancements to Capital One’s Rewards miles programs (with the Capital One® Venture® Rewards Credit Card and Capital One® Spark® Miles for Business cards), which now transfer to airline miles, can be combined easily with your other miles-earning cards or even with other Capital One customers, and might even make these cards even better than the old SPG cards), I’ve been putting more spend on my Capital One cards than I had in years.
 That led me to discover something interesting and relatively unique about Capital One: rewards miles post with your purchases.
 That is to say that you don’t need to wait until your statement cuts to receive a lump of miles from your month’s purchases, but rather the miles post and are available as soon as your purchases move from “pending” to posted”.
 That could be useful if you find yourself very close to a valuable redemption — just make your necessary purchases and you should have the miles in a few days.

 For example, these were a couple of purchases from last Thursday, December 13th.
 As of Monday, December 17th you can see that the Expedia purchase, for $52.21, earned 104 miles and the Rite Aid purchase for $17.26 earned 35 miles (these purchases were with a Capital One Venture Rewards card, though the earn rate would be the same with a Capital One Spark Miles business card.
 The statement does not cut for a couple of weeks yet, but these purchases have already posted to the rewards account and are available to be redeemed towards travel or transferred to airline partners.